Marine-DUPUIS/Decoding-Biases-in-AI---GPT3/README.md

 •	**Hypothesis** 0: Women are more associated with negative adjectives than men, men are more associated with positive adjectives.<br>
 •	**Hypothesis** 1: The gender has no influence on the association with positive or negative connation adjectives.

 If we do not manage to reject the null hypothesis, we can deduce that Open AI models are biased towards women: the training data of these algorithms associate more negative adjectives with women than with men.

-Other categories of people will be compared to specific adjectives of the database.
+f) Then a qualitative analysis will be realised : we will rank the results obtained for given adjectives, to show which adjective are more related to men and women.

+g) Finally, the last part will consist in a data visualisation of our results, to visually indicate the difference in terms of similarity scores between men and for women, for given adjectives.

 ### **Results**